asael697/nortsTest/README.md

 The best fitted model is a *multiplicative level, additive trend and seasonality* state space model.
 If the model’s assumptions are satisfied, then the model’s errors behave like a Gaussian stationary process.
-This assumptions can be checked using our *check\_residuals* functions.
+These assumptions can be checked using our *check\_residuals* functions.

 In this case, we use an Augmented Dickey-Fuller test for stationary